TRIKKSS/homework-mysql/README.md

 # NSI HOMEWORKS

-**simple html/css/php/mysql website devellop for my school homework.
+**simple html/css/php/mysql website developed for my school homework.
 It's probably fully vulnerable if you wan't to play with him x)))\
 I do it only 2 weeks.**